 Extracting Data from APIs

-Since Node 18+, you can use the native fetch API without any extra dependencies:
+Collecting data from different sources is one of the most common SEO tasks.
+Since Node 18+, you can use the native fetch API without extra dependencies:

 const getPageSpeedData = async (url) => {